 top of page

-What is Bleed, Trim, Margins and Crop Lines?
+What is Bleed, Trim, Margins and Crop Marks?

-Hover over the interactive image below to see what Bleed, Trim, Margins and Crop Marks are.
+The interactive image below shows what Bleed, Trim, Margins and Crop Marks are.

 Click on each for more information, including how to set up your Print-Ready file using InDesign.